croweigibson/Optimising-E-Commerce-Product-Titles-for-SEO/README.md

   - `PRODUCTTYPEID` and `ProductLength`: Additional numerical attributes.

 ## Data Cleaning and Preparation
-Before optimizing titles, we conducted a thorough data cleaning process to enhance consistency and accuracy.
+Before optimising titles, we conducted a thorough data cleaning process to enhance consistency and accuracy.

 ### 1. **Loading the Dataset**
 The dataset was imported using Pandas: